What do Sport and Exercise Sciences students say about assessment methods?

 assessment methodssport and exercise sciences

-Students value practical, authentic tasks but want assessment to be transparent, consistent and coordinated.
-Across assessment methods comments in National Student Survey (NSS) open-text data, 66.2% are negative (index −18.8) from 11,318 comments, signalling a sector-wide drag on satisfaction; by contrast, Sport and Exercise Sciences students are broadly positive overall (57.2% Positive), yet concerns persist where methods and standards feel opaque, especially around marking criteria (−38.4).
-The category summarises how students discuss the design and communication of assessment across the sector, and Sport and Exercise Sciences reflects the Common Aggregation Hierarchy grouping used in UK subject coding.
+Across assessment methods comments in National Student Survey (NSS) open-text data, 66.2% are negative (index −18.8) from 11,318 comments, signalling a sector-wide drag on satisfaction.
+By contrast, Sport and Exercise Sciences students are broadly positive overall (57.2% Positive), yet concerns persist where methods and standards feel opaque, especially around marking criteria (−38.4).
+This category shows how students talk about the design and communication of assessment across the sector, while Sport and Exercise Sciences reflects the Common Aggregation Hierarchy grouping used in UK subject coding.

 What does student feedback say about assessment in Sport and Exercise Sciences?